zeisler/zeisler.github.io/_posts/2019-05-31-aws-lambda-podcast-in-ruby.md

      metadata.json
 ```

-The <a href="/assets/aws-lambda-podcast-in-ruby/metadata.json" download="metadata.json">JSON metadata</a> will look something like this..
+The <a href="/assets/aws-lambda-podcast-in-ruby/metadata.json" download="metadata.json">JSON metadata</a> will look something like this.
 {% highlight json %}
 {
     "title": "Episode 1: Beethoven: Für Elise",